 To get there, take tram 11 to Elbschloesser.
 You can easily combine a visit to the Elbe castles with an exploration of Neustadt (point 2 above) using tram 11 from/to Albertplatz.

 The Yenidze factory is one of the more extraordinary buildings in Dresden.
 Located not far from the Zwinger Palace, the Yenidze was built in the early-20th century as a tobacco factory in the style of a mosque.
 With its beautiful glass dome and minarets, it definitely looks like a mosque!
 These days, the building houses offices and there’s a rooftop café and restaurant in the dome.

-One more tip: if you love Christmas Markets, then I recommend you plan a visit to Dresden during the Christmas season!
+One more tip: if you love Christmas Markets, a great reason to visit Germany during the holiday season, then I recommend you plan a visit to Dresden!
 The city has some of the most elaborate and atmospheric Christmas Markets in Germany.
 Read my post about Christmas Markets in Dresden.